 Lodge Spring Fellowship, typically in March, is a time to get together for fun and fellowship.

-Lodge Ordeal, typically in September, is held for all Ordeal candidates who have not been able to attend a Tribe Ordeal.
+Lodge Ordeal, typically in September, is held for all Ordeal candidates who have not been able to attend one of the previous Ordeals.
 The Lodge holds its Vigil and Vigil Honor Ceremony, along with elections for Lodge Officers, at this event.

 Lodge Leadership Development